vanallenlab/moalmanac-db/docs/sop.md

 [Return to Table of Contents](#table-of-contents)

 ## Cataloging relationships
-Molecular Oncology Almanac catalogues relationships which assert a connection between molecular features and clinical information or action.
-These are organized by [feature type](#molecular-features) within the [content](/content/) folder of this repository as tab delimited files.
+Molecular Oncology Almanac catalogues relationships that assert a connection between molecular features and clinical information or action.
+These are organized by [feature type](#molecular-features) as [records](/molecular-oncology-almanac.json).

+All records contained within the database consist of [evidence](#evidence-sources), [molecular features](#molecular-features), and the [clinical relevance](#assertions).

 ### Evidence sources
 Molecular Oncology Almanac is a _source centric_ knowledge base, all items must be tied to a line of evidence.
 Sources should be filled out with the following information unless specified as optional:

 #### Fields
-- `description`, a free text description of the source and assertion.
+- `description` (required, string), a free text description of the source and assertion.
-- `source_type`, the type of source.
+- `source_type` (required, string), the type of source.
 As of this writing, four exist: Abstract, Clinical trial, FDA, Guideline, and Journal.
-- `citation`, the citation for the source.
+- `citation` (required, string), the citation for the source.
-- `url`, a URL at which the source was accessed.
+- `url` (required, string), a URL at which the source was accessed.
-- `doi` (optional), if the source is an abstract or journal article, please include the [DOI](https://www.doi.org/).
+- `doi` (optional, string), if the source is an abstract or journal article, please include the [DOI](https://www.doi.org/).
-- `pmid` (optional), if a [PubMed ID (pmid)](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/) exists for the source, please include it.
+- `pmid` (optional, integer), if a [PubMed ID (pmid)](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/) exists for the source, please include it.
-- `nct` (optional), if the source is a clinical trial, please include the [NCT code](https://clinicaltrials.gov/ct2/help/glossary/ct-identifier-nct#:~:text=A%20unique%20identification%20code%20given,known%20as%20the%20NCT%20Number.).
+- `nct` (optional, string), if the source is a clinical trial, please include the [NCT code](https://clinicaltrials.gov/ct2/help/glossary/ct-identifier-nct#:~:text=A%20unique%20identification%20code%20given,known%20as%20the%20NCT%20Number.).
-- `last_updated`, the date in which the entry was last updated.
+- `last_updated` (required, date), the date in which the entry was last updated.

 #### Types of sources
 The Molecular Oncology Almanac database primarily cites FDA approvals, clinical guidelines, and journal articles.